-- a.
-Recognised fair value measurements (continued) - (ii) Valuation techniques used to determine level 2 and level 3 fair values
+(ii) Valuation techniques used to determine level 2 and level 3 fair values

-As at 30 September 2022, the Group's freehold premises were stated at revalued amounts as determined by management.
+As at 30 September 2023, the Group's freehold premises were stated at revalued amounts as determined by management.
 Management indicated that valuations were made on the basis of open market value.
 Open market values are determined by considering the current market condition.
 Changes in fair value are recorded in the statement of comprehensive income.
-The Group's policy is to obtain independent valuations for its freehold land and buildings at least every three years.
+The Group's policy is to obtain independent valuations for its freehold land and buildings at least every three years, with the last one being done in August 2021.